sumitd94/JS-Features/README.md

 One thing here we need to keep in mind is that, in one file we can have only 1 default export and an unlimited number of named exports.

+> while using the keyword export, if we dont mention default keyword, it will automatically condider it as a named export

 To read more about exports, check <a href="https://developer.mozilla.org/en-US/docs/web/javascript/reference/statements/export">here</a> \
 To read more about imports, check <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import">here</a>